-Melt the white candy according to package directions and dip about 3/4 of each pretzel rod into the melted candy.
-Lay the dipped pretzels out on wax paper to dry.
+1. Melt the white candy according to package directions.
+Dip about 3/4 of each pretzel rod into the melted candy.
+Lay the pretzel rods out on wax paper to dry.

-After the white layer has dried, melt the orange candy.
-Dip the pretzel rods again, this time covering about half of the white layer with the orange.
-Add the sprinkles at this point while the candy is still wet, then lay on wax paper to dry.
-My grandson Landon enjoyed helping with this part.
+2. Melt the orange candy melts according to package directions.
+After the white layer has dried, dip the pretzel rods again, this time covering about half of the white layer with orange.
+Add sprinkles at this point while the candy is still wet, then lay on wax paper to dry.

 After making the switch from my disposable-pad mop to my new Rubbermaid Reveal mop with its washable and reusable microfiber cleaning pads, I have been rethinking my dusting methods.
 I love using my Swiffer duster, and I have always been happy with the cleaning results.
 The only problem I have with this type of duster is the waste produced from throwing away the soiled dusting cloths and the cost of replacing them.
 My reusable mopping pads gave me the idea that maybe there was a way to make the dusters reusable too.
 I started looking around to see if there was any information on how to make a washable Swiffer dusting cloth, and I found just what I was looking for from Abby at Sew Much Ado.
 She came up with a great design for a flannel duster that fits perfectly on my Swiffer duster arm.